 What Do I Do Now?
-Making the Right Choices Determines Your Success in LifeAUTHOR: Francisco Sáez
+Choosing Well Determines Your Success in LifeAUTHOR: Francisco Sáez

 "Do not squander time, for that is the stuff life is made of." ~ Benjamin Franklin

 If there’s a consistent and common theme when two people talk about time, it’s the feeling that the time we have available is not enough to do everything we would like to do, both in our personal and professional lives.

 And it’s usually true.
 Since we can’t do everything there is to do, we must choose well what to do.
 That’s why one of the key goals of a good personal management system should be to establish a workflow that allows us to CHOOSE what’s best at any given moment.
 Ultimately, a personal management system should facilitate the answer to this question: Of all the things I could be doing now, what should I be doing?

 This is a question you ask yourself every day, several times a day.
 Many times it’s internalized as a simple “what do I do now?”, but it’s not an easy question and you shouldn’t answer it mindlessly.
 Making the right decisions about all the things that concern you is what allows you to be in control of your life.

 You cannot control all events in life, but you can make choices and own up to them.
 When you take charge of the events you can control you feel better, more valuable to yourself and others.

 Making the right choice is not easy.
 There are always things that seem urgent and that encourage you to do them immediately, delaying or not doing other things that are probably more important.
 And this can lead you to spend most of your day doing stuff that seems valuable, but isn’t.